mark-rushakoff/OpenPhantomScripts/README.md

 To use this code just follow the instructions and replace the necessary line with that line.
 Change qunit to jasmine or mocha if necessary and modify the test/test.html path to point to your test file.

-## Known issues

-The scripts hook into Phantom's resourceReceived event, which is triggered after every resource load (e.g. script tag, image tags); in that hook, we check for the presence of the test object (`window.QUnit`, `window.jasmine`, or `window.mocha`).
-If `qunit.js` or `jasmine.js` or `mocha.js` is too close to one of the last resources in the page, the script will not have been evaluated by the time that the `resourceReceived` event is triggered, resulting in Phantom never attaching the watcher defined in the script (see [Issue #1](https://github.com/mark-rushakoff/OpenPhantomScripts/issues/1)).

-`phantom-mocha.js` depends on the test script calling `mocha.run` directly, which is probably but not necessarily always the case.

 ## Alternatives

 If OpenPhantomScripts isn't quite the right tool for your job, check out these alternatives: